Niʻihau dialect: Diphthongs

 The short-vowel diphthongs are /iu, ou, oi, eu, ei, au, ai, ao, ae/.
 In all except perhaps /iu/, these are falling diphthongs.
 However, they are not as tightly bound as the diphthongs of English, and may be considered vowel sequences.
 (The second vowel in such sequences may receive the stress, but in such cases it is not counted as a diphthong.)
 In fast speech, /ai/ tends to [ei] and /au/ tends to [ou], conflating these diphthongs with /ei/ and /ou/.

 There are only a limited number of vowels which may follow long vowels, and some authors treat these sequences as diphthongs as well: /oːu, eːi, aːu, aːi, aːo, aːe/.

-Speech Tempo
+Speech tempo

-Research done by Newman (1951) suggests Niʻihau dialect being among the fastest spoken Hawaiian dialects.
+Research done by Newman (1951) suggests Niʻihau dialect is among the fastest spoken Hawaiian dialects.
 He reported a Niʻihau woman having a reading speed of 170 words per minute whereas a man from Kalapana read at a slower 120.

 The fast pace of the Niʻihau dialect causes a number of phonemic reductions.
 Newman lists three examples of this phenomenon: